pdb5627/UPEC2022-microgrid-optimization-paper/README.md

 # Citation

 If you find this work helpful for any work that you publish, you may cite the paper presented at the conference.
-The relevant BibTex entry is shown below, or other formats can be copied from the IEEE Xplore page once it goes live.
+The relevant BibTex entry will shown below once the paper is published, or other formats can be copied from the IEEE Xplore page once it goes live.